daveshap/ACE_L1_Aspiration/README.md

 3. **Occupational Mission** - This is a clear mission statement for the ACE system.
 Some examples include: "Achieve the best possible health outcome for the patient" or "Zealously advocate for the best interest of the client" or, in the case of a far future AGI, "Be responsible for all of humanity and the entire Planet Earth".

 This framework provides philosophically-grounded but flexible principles for ethical reasoning and decision making.
 It enables adaptation to complex contexts vs rigid rules.
+See the `system.txt` file for the currently tested definition.

 ## Outputs